mastaneht/SPIS-Resting-State-Dataset/README.md

 M. Torkamani-Azar, S. D. Kanik, S. Aydin and M. Cetin, "Prediction of Reaction Time and Vigilance Variability From Spatio-Spectral Features of Resting-State EEG in a Long Sustained Attention Task," in IEEE Journal of Biomedical and Health Informatics, vol. 24, no. 9, pp. 2550-2558, Sept.
 2020, doi: 10.1109/JBHI.2020.2980056. https://ieeexplore.ieee.org/document/9034192

-If you have any questions about this dataset, please kindly contact Mastaneh Torkamani Azar (mastaneh@sabanciuniv.edu, mastaneh.torkamani@uef.fi) or Prof. Mujdat Cetin (mujdat.cetin@rochester.edu). http://labs.sabanciuniv.edu/spis/
+If you have any questions about this dataset, please kindly contact Mastaneh Torkamani Azar (mastaneh.torkamani@uef.fi) or Prof. Mujdat Cetin (mujdat.cetin@rochester.edu). http://labs.sabanciuniv.edu/spis/

 Data Description: